 The resistance level is where the price of the asset usually stops rising.
 When a price comes up to a certain put, it reverses.
 After it happens several times, we can define the resistance line.
 If the buying momentum is still stronger, the price will rise more, breach the resistance level and create a new one.

 If we connect the support level to risk and the resistance level to profit, you will know at what point potential earnings could be possible.
 This information can be used to make high-profit and low-risk trades.

 Popular technical indicators: RSI, Bollinger bands, MA and MACD

-As mentioned before, reading crypto charts is not an exact science, and you can’t focus on just one signal.
+As mentioned before, reading charts is not an exact science, and you can’t focus on just one signal.
 Candlestick patterns can be helpful, but they need to be read in conjunction with other indicators.
 Here are some of the most widely used indicators in technical analysis.

 RSI (relative strength index)